afeld/tricle/README.md

     # ...
   end

-  # Retrieve the cumulative value for this metric.
+  # Optional: Retrieve the cumulative value for this metric.
+If not defined,
+  # the total won't be displayed in the mailer.
   #
   # @return [Fixnum] the grand total
   def total
     # ...
   end

-  # Optional: only necessary if using `list` for this Metric within your Mailer.
+  # Optional: Only necessary if using `list` for this Metric within your Mailer.
   #
   # @param start_at [Time]
   # @param end_at [Time] non-inclusive